SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 she will push back."

 - "When we don't know what we're really trying to achieve, all change is arbitrary."

-- "Removing obstacles does not have to be hard or take a superhuman effort.
-Instead, we can start small.
-It's kind of like dislodging a boulder at the top of a hill.
-All it takes is a small shove, then momentum will naturally build."

-- "Each time a young person was recognized and commended for doing something good, he or she was that much more motivated to continue doing good until, eventually, doing good became natural and effortless."

-- "of all forms of human motivation the most effective one is progress."

 - "It is the process Pixar uses on their movies.
 Instead of starting with a script, they start with storyboards—or what have been described as the comic book version of a movie.